vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 In this step, you'll configure the pools used for the Gatling Enterprise injectors.

-Gatling Enterprise private beta pools are available in the following regions:
+Gatling Enterprise pools are available in the following regions:

 - Europe (Paris)
 - US East (N. Virginia)